Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.6Location

-Why for business — The Greenwich Hotel is the Robert De Niro and Ira Drukier-owned Tribeca property — opened in 2008 in a custom-built brick building on Greenwich Street, with eighty-eight rooms and the most-discreet operating standard in Manhattan.
-The hotel does not have a Booking.com listing for…
+Why for business: The Greenwich Hotel is the Robert De Niro and Ira Drukier-owned Tribeca property, opened in 2008 in a custom-built brick building on Greenwich Street, with eighty-eight rooms and the most-discreet operating standard in Manhattan.
+The hotel keeps its distribution deliberately narrow; booking direct is the norm.

 Best room: Greenwich Suite (one-bedroom flagship) or any of the Garden Wing rooms for the courtyard-adjacent quiet option.